koopa31/SegSRGAN/README.md

 > * **new_low_res** (tuple): resolution of the LR image generated during the training.
 One value is given per dimension, for fixed resolution (e.g.“−−new_low_res 0.5 0.5 3”).
 Two values are given per dimension if the resolutions have to be drawn between bounds (e.g. “−−new_low_res 0.5 0.5 4 −−new_low_res 1 1 2” means that for each image at each epoch, x and y resolutions are uniformly drawn between 0.5 and 1, whereas z resolution is uniformly drawn between 2 and 4.
 > * **snapshot_folder** (string): path of the folder in which the weights will be regularly saved after a given number of epochs (this number is given by **snapshot** (integer) argument).
 But it is also possible to continue a training from its saved weight, adding the following parameters:
 > * **folder_training_data** (string): folder where temporary files are written during the training (created at the begining of each epoch and deleted at the end of it)
+> * **interp** (string): Interpolation type which is used for the reconstruction of the high resolution image before
+>applying the neural network.
+Can be either scipy or sitk (scipy by default).
+The downsampling method associated to each
+>interpolation method is different.
+With scipy, the downsampling is performed by a scipy method whereas we perform a classical,
+>manual downsampling for sitk.
+>
 #### Network architecture options :

 > * **kernel_gen** (integer): number of output channels of the first convolutional layer of the generator.